Donald Trump’s Behavior In El Paso ‘Just Shows You How Sick’ He Is, Says Beto O’Rourke

 “But for him then to focus on comparing political rallies — or on himself or on how much people love him — just shows you how sick this guy is and how [he’s] unfit for this office.
 He should be consoling people,” he said.

 An El Paso native, O’Rourke has repeatedly suggested that Trump is responsible for the deadly mass shooting.
-The Democrat doubled down on his claims Sunday, suggesting that Trump’s depiction of El Paso as a crime-ridden city had inspire the shooter to commit the gruesome act.
+The Democrat doubled down on his claims Sunday, suggesting that Trump’s depiction of El Paso as a crime-ridden city had inspired the shooter to commit the gruesome act.

 According to O’Rourke, the president’s “description of El Paso as one of the most dangerous cities in the U.S…. helped to cause somebody to drive more than 600 miles to kill people in this community.”